-· · · · · · · · · · · · · · · · · · · Leadership Team (LT) Has responsibility for ensuring that good health and safety management and practice is promoted and that this policy and strategy underpins all aspects of our operations.
+Leadership Team (LT) Has responsibility for ensuring that good health and safety management and practice is promoted and that this policy and strategy underpins all aspects of our operations.
 Effective risk mapping process to identify, mitigate and budget for risk balanced against the corporate pressures on the organisation.
 The Chief Executive Overall responsibility for the implementation of this policy and strategy.
 Head of Service (Safety) Ensures that Freebridge has appropriate competent advice to support the organisation, oversees the administration of accident and incident procedures and the provision of appropriate occupational health advice and guidance.
 Responsible for: The provision of timely health & safety advice Providing expert input into health & safety inspections, audits, reviews and investigations Supporting the organisation in the production and maintenance of policy and procedure.
-Providing assurance on all health and safety related matters The Health and Safety Influence the development of health and safety Committee policy and promote co-operation amongst colleagues in instigating, developing and monitoring health and safety measures including the review of accident statistics and trends.
+Providing assurance on all health and safety related matters The Health and Safety Committee Influence the development of health and safety policy and promote co-operation amongst colleagues in instigating, developing and monitoring health and safety measures including the review of accident statistics and trends.

 Managers/accountable Responsible for ensuring that policies are persons enforced, and the health, safety and welfare of colleagues remains at the forefront of the planning and organisation of work.
 Engage in all process and embed a good health and safety culture.
 Ensure workplace health and safety assessments are completed to comply with legislation Complete relevant self-reflection through investigating safety events and develop risk assessments and SSOW for practices within their remit.
 Understand their responsibilities under legislation regarding the properties they manage or oversee.
 All colleagues Have a responsibility to: Co-operate with management on health and safety matters Not interfere with anything provided to safeguard their health and safety Take care of their own health and safety Report all health and safety concerns to their manager, including all incidents and near misses that should be reported officially Use all tools and equipment in accordance with the training provided and to report anything which may present a danger to themselves or others.
-Deliberate or negligent breaches of this Deliberate or negligent breaches of this responsibility may result in disciplinary action Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-Contractors and other Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with persons working on Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with the local health & safety rules as well as those of Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
+Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
+Contractors and other persons working on Freebridge premise.
 All such persons must comply at all times with the local health & safety rules as well as those of their parent organisation.
-Where the Freebridge persons working on Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with the local health & safety rules as well as those of their parent organisation.
-Where the Freebridge requirement is the more onerous, this must take persons working on Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with the local health & safety rules as well as those of their parent organisation.
 Where the Freebridge requirement is the more onerous, this must take precedence.
-Failure to comply with this persons working on Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with the local health & safety rules as well as those of their parent organisation.
-Where the Freebridge requirement is the more onerous, this must take precedence.
-Failure to comply with this requirement will be deemed to be a serious persons working on Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with the local health & safety rules as well as those of their parent organisation.
-Where the Freebridge requirement is the more onerous, this must take precedence.
-Failure to comply with this requirement will be deemed to be a serious breach of trust and may result in the contractor's persons working on Deliberate or negligent breaches of this responsibility may result in disciplinary action being taken.
-All such persons must comply at all times with the local health & safety rules as well as those of their parent organisation.
-Where the Freebridge requirement is the more onerous, this must take precedence.
-Failure to comply with this requirement will be deemed to be a serious
+Failure to comply with this requirement will be deemed to be a serious breach of trust and may result in the contractor's employee/s being barred from work on Freebridge premises.